The Definitive Guide to Pastured Turkey

 You’re right to wonder, since stuffing is not-so-secretly the very best thing on the Thanksgiving table.
 The first, ironclad rule is that you should not put it inside the turkey.
 If you insist that this means it must be called dressing instead, I don’t care.
 DO NOT PUT STUFFING IN THE TURKEY!
 I am so emphatic about this because it makes an already difficult task – properly cooking each part of a turkey to the appropriate temperature – impossible.
 By the time the very center of the stuffing has reached a safe temperature everything else will be a dried out husk, period.

 Instead, make a pan of incredible stuffing (or dressing) on the side.
-As it happens, I know the absolute best stuffing recipe, which I will reveal early next week.
-But whether you make that or some pale imitation, don’t even think about cooking it anywhere except in its own dish.
+As it happens, I know the absolute best stuffing recipe.
+The recipes itself is immediately below, but I recommend reading the whole post for an examination of why stuffing matters so much.
+But whether you follow my superlative recipe or settle for pale imitation, don’t even think about cooking it anywhere except in its own dish.

 I Suppose You Have Strong Opinions About Gravy As Well?